ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 on a simple distributed-memory stencil problem, two dimensional upwinded advection.
-A Gaussian blob is advected by a constant velocity field; shown below is the initial condition, the blob moved slightly after a few timesetps, and the difference.
+A Gaussian blob is advected by a constant velocity field; shown below is the initial condition, the blob moved slightly after a few timesteps, and the difference.

 ![2D Advection Plot](../assets/julia_v_chapel/twod_advection.png)